Arctic Space Centre brings remote sensing data and services in every day and for every use.

 The Finnish Meteorological Institute (FMI) provides first-hand information about the atmospheric, terrestrial and marine environments.
 Space-borne observations of the Earth play an important role, supporting research and operational activities within these core areas.

-The Finnish Meteorological Institute´s Arctic Research Centre hosts National Satellite Data Centre (NSDC) focusing on fast delivery remote sensing product generation.
+The Finnish Meteorological Institute´s Arctic Research Centre (FMI-ARC) hosts the National Satellite Data Centre (NSDC) focusing on fast delivery remote sensing product generation.
 The National Satellite Data Centre, located north of the Arctic Circle in Sodankylä (67°22 N, 26°39 E) lies in an excellent location for receiving data from all polar orbiting spacecraft.

 Sodankylä provides ideal facilities for versatile observations of arctic low temperature conditions.
 NSDC provides free and open data for national and international partners and customers.
 This includes the hosting of a Copernicus Sentinel Collaborative Ground Station for Sentinel satellite data distribution and archiving, cloud services through public private-partnership arrangements, and maintaining external processing chains in virtual environments.